ErgothStudio/qb-multicharacter/README.md

 ensure qb-weathersync
 ```

-## All right's reserved for the author of framework.
+## All right's reserved to author of the framework.